 The UK Government has announced its intention that in England and Wales no new residential gas connections should be permitted from 2025 onwards, in order to meet its legally binding net zero targets.
-The current timetable set out to confirm this involves a consultation in 2023, with the result and decision regarding the permissibility of new gas connections from 2025 being finalised in 2024.
+The current timetable to achieve this is challenging with a consultation due in Spring 2023 already delayed and not now expected until later in the year.
+The result and final decision on the permissibility of new gas connections will need to be given parliamentary time in 2024, when a general election is also due to be held.
 The Scottish Government has confirmed that any property with a building warrant issued from 2024 must use zero emissions heating, ensuring no new gas connections are permitted.